zhezhang91/Unsplash-app/README.md

 It has been slightly edited for our Fullscript recruitment process, to include the hookup for Unsplash API.

+### Step 1

-First, clone this repo to your local machine, and use it to set up your own repo on Github/Bitbucket/Gitlab!
+Clone this repo to your local machine, and use it to set up your own repo on GitHub/Bitbucket/Gitlab!

+### Step 2

+Run `yarn install` to install the dependencies

+### Step 3

 In order to communicate with the Unsplash API, you must create a developer account [here](https://unsplash.com/developers).

+### Step 4

+Once you have made an Unsplash Developer account, create a new application.
+Then, find your keys, and copy the **Access Key**

+### Step 5

-Then, in App.js follow the TODO to replace the access key.
+Within `src/App.js` find the TODO to replace the access key.
 You should be able to access the API now!

+### Step 6

+Run `yarn start`, and a browser window should open to `localhost:3000`

 For full functionality specifications for the API, the documentation can be found here: https://github.com/unsplash/unsplash-js

 ## Available Scripts